Research Data Management Guide: Overview

 During Your Research

-In a data management plan you will explain what your research data look like, how they are generated, analyzed, processed/visualized, and stored, and what you will do with the data over a medium or long term.
-Some details we recommend you keep track of and record as your research progresses include: file naming conventions, metadata standards for data documentation, storage space, security and back-up options.
-This guide will help you create documentation using appropriate metadata standards, and assist you with discovering and selecting appropriate data storage options.
+Some details we recommend you keep track of and record as your research progresses include: file naming conventions, metadata standards for data documentation, and choices of data storage, back-up and security.
+This guide will provide advice on creating documentation using appropriate metadata standards, and assist you with discovering and selecting appropriate data storage options.